 Theoretical analysis based on Eq.~\eqref{eq:block_decomp} indicates that the Hamiltonian for GaN ($n=6$) decomposes into six distinct blocks.
 This block-diagonal structure is clearly visualized in the heatmap of the Hamiltonian within the localized-orbital basis (Fig.~\ref{fig:hamiltonian_heatmap}) once the projectors $P_{\mu}(k)$ are applied.
 Independently diagonalizing each block yields the symmetry-resolved dispersion relations $\{\epsilon_{n,\mu}(k)\}_{n}$ for $\mu = 0, \dots, 5$.
 The composite band structure, representing the union of these six sub-spectra, can be rendered as a color-coded plot that highlights the dominant $\mu$-character of each branch.

 Fig.~\ref{fig:band} compares the band structures of ideal and screw-dislocated GaN nanowires.
 The pristine nanowire exhibits a band gap of 3.68 eV, in good agreement with experimental values (3.51 eV \cite{monemar1974fundamental, vurgaftman2003band}).
-Conversely, the introduction of a screw dislocation induces six distinct localized states and significantly reduces the band gap to 0.70 eV, consistent with prior findings \cite{gao2025first}.
+Conversely, the introduction of a screw dislocation induces six distinct localized states and significantly reduces the band gap to 0.70 eV, which is consistent with prior calculations \cite{gao2025first} and aligns with the $\sim$0.75 eV deep-level defects experimentally observed in GaN via optical deep-level transient spectroscopy (ODLTS) \cite{sui2024emission}.

+The emergence of these discrete states is primarily driven by the localized potential well at the screw dislocation core, which "traps" electronic states within the bandgap.
+This strong localization effectively narrows the electronic gap to 0.70 eV.
+A more detailed physical analysis of how the resulting spatial charge separation further impacts recombination processes is provided in Section~\ref{physical_interpretation}.

 Utilizing our symmetry-based analysis, we demonstrate that these localized states originate from the $\mu=0, 1,$ and $5$ symmetry channels.
 Notably, the states flanking the Fermi level (labeled 3 and 4) are exclusively associated with the $\mu=0$ representation.